AK16092003/WebDev-practice/README.md

 # WebDev-practice
 This repository is just to practice my web development skills on HTML , JS , CSS!
-I am a beginner in those domains
+I am a beginner in this domain